What does Margo mean?

 Margo is a very prominent first name for females (#676 out of 4276, Top 16%) and also a very prominent surname for all people (#36129 out of 150436, Top 24%).
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Margo for girls.
 Margo entered the list in 1930-1939 and reached its top rank of #356 in the U.S. during the years 1940-1949, but is not ranked at the moment.
 (2014 Birth Statistics)

 Below is a charted comparison of the popularity of the girl name Margo and corresponding names.
 Prominent related forms of Margo listed in the Top 1000 are Madge, Maggie (#239 in 2014), Maisy, Margaret (#169), Marge, Margery, Margie, Margit, Margot (#749), Margret, Margy, Marjory and Meg.
-Usage of this girl name was at its most widespread during 1930-1939 and has become much less since, with forms such as Marge, Margie, Margo, Margret and Marjory becoming somewhat outmoded.
-Maggie (#239) is the most contemporarily stylish name for newborns in this list, with this name undergoing a rekindling in usage.
+Usage of these girl names was at its most widespread during 1930-1939 (usage of 0.39%) and has become much less since (usage 0.1316%, down 66.2%), with forms such as Marge, Margie, Margo, Margret and Marjory becoming somewhat outmoded.
+Maggie (#239) is the most contemporarily stylish name for newborns in this list, and there is also a rekindling in baby name usage for this name.
 (2014 Birth Statistics)